 The Counseling Psychology PhD program at UND also offers the option of specializing in rural behavioral health care, through collaboration with several rural training sites.
 Related to this, we offer specialized training in telepsychology through our departmental training clinic.

-The program is accredited by the American Psychological Association (For information regarding accreditation status, contact: American Psychological Association Committee on Accreditation, Office of Program Consultation and Accreditation, 750 First Street, N.E., Washington, DC 20002-4242; Phone: 202-336-5979).
+The program is accredited by the American Psychological Association.
+(For information regarding accreditation status, contact: American Psychological Association Commission on Accreditation, Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, N.E., Washington, DC 20002-4242; Phone: 202-336-5979.)

 Department of Counseling Psychology & Community Services